-We will cover the cost of your travel to the hospital clinic completing allergy testing up to £30.00.
+We will cover the cost of your travel to the immunology clinic up to the sum of £30.00.
 Any travel expenses above £30.00 will need to be pre-approved by the trial team.

 Who is organising and funding the research?